Headache

 Is migraine a primary headache?

-Can jaw problems cause headache?
+Can jaw problems cause a secondary headache?

 Can whiplash cause a secondary headache?